What Can Be Used Against You in a Custody Battle?

 The only people who benefit from a protracted and high-conflict custody battle are the attorneys who are profiting off the case and the service providers assigned to the matter.

 For example, in some instances, a judge may have safety concerns with a parent.
 This usually happens when a party suffers from significant mental health issues, substance abuse proclivities, or is potentially physically or emotionally harming the children.
 In these instances, the court may order supervised visitation services, therapists, and even a forensic examiner to write a report containing detailed recommendations for custody.
 Those providers charge a hefty price for their services.
-The judges usually order that certain service providers, therapists, and forensics who they have worked on cases with previously work on your case.
+The judges usually order certain service providers, therapists, and forensics who they have worked on cases with previously, also work on your case.
 This “short list” should be carefully scrutinized and vetted by your attorney.
 Most service providers have excellent reputations, but some do not — and like every individual — a service provider or forensic examiner may carry their own biases or unusual perspectives when analyzing your family.

 Who Loses During a Custody Battle?